eurekakenji/eurekakenji/README.md

 might use this for more in the future, who knows.

-also, i'm writing a story! if you want, follow it at; @UniverseGlitchd on twitter and @UniverseGlitch on youtube, tumblr and bluesky :trollface:
+also, i'm writing a story! if you want, follow it at; [this link](https://universeglitch.carrd.co/) :trollface:

 you'll be able to find me almost anywhere under the eurekakenji alias, besides reddit, where i'm gayforMilesEdgeworth